Word-of-mouth marketing is powerful.

 - The platforms must offer reliable data for identifying and analyzing influencers who are a good fit for your business.

-- The platform must offer their service in an SMB-friendly budget range.
+- The platform must offer its service in an SMB-friendly budget range.

 That’s what you can expect to find in the three picks we’ve listed below.